enginebai/Algorithms/topics/problems-solutions.md

 ## Clarification Questions
 ### General
 * How big is the input size?
-* What's the range of values?
-(Negative?)
+* What's the range of values? (negative? positive?)
-* What's the input type?
-(Integer, Floating, Strings...) and format?
+* What's the input type? (integer, floating, strings...) and format?
-* Is input sorted?
+* Is input sorted (ordered)?
 Will the input array be sorted?
 * Is there any duplicate?
+* How about repeating elements?
 * What if there are multiple answers?
 * What if there is no answer at all?
-* Can we modify the input?
-(Such update the references of node pointer in the linked list?
-Update the value of vertices in the graph?)
+* Can we modify the input? (such as updating the references of node pointer in the linked list? or update the value of vertices in the graph?)
 * Does the element present in the input? (`k` in the input range or present?)
 * How is the input stored?